On this page, you will find important information about the upcoming industrial action and its potential impact.

 How will this affect the Trust?

-The ambulance strikes of Monday 6 and Friday 10 February will have an impact on our emergency department and we have robust measures in place to mitigate the impact as much as possible.
+The strikes will have an impact on our services and we have robust measures in place to mitigate the impact as much as possible.

 I have a hospital appointment on the strike days